 The trip on the Madrid to Segovia train is less than a half-hour because it’s a high-speed train.
 It couldn’t be easier.
 The only drawback is that the train to Segovia doesn’t leave from Madrid’s central Atocha Station—instead, you need to go to the Chamartin Station in the northern part of Madrid.
-Prices vary depending on which train you choose, but it’s easy to find a round trip ticket to Segovia for about €20 per person, which makes this the best value for getting from Madrid to Segovia.
+Prices vary depending on which train you choose, but it’s easy to find a round trip ticket for about €20 per person, which makes this the best value for getting from Madrid to Segovia.

-When you arrive in Segovia, you’ll need to take the local bus #11 into the city center.
+When you arrive, you’ll need to take the local bus #11 into the city center.
 Because many of the people on the train will also be doing a day trip from Madrid to Segovia, the bus can be quite crowded.
 As an alternative, a taxi can get you there quickly.
 We took the bus into the city in the morning and a taxi back in the evening before our return train.

-If time isn’t a consideration and you’re on a strict budget, the bus to Segovia may be a good option.
+If time isn’t a consideration or you’re on a strict budget, the bus may be a good option.
 A round trip from Madrid is about €10—roughly half the cost of the train—but the journey is about three times as long at an hour and a half.
 Buses from Madrid to Segovia also depart 16 times a day.
 Still, if you’re using public transportation, we’d recommend the train.

 Things to do in Segovia

 Our primary goal on our Segovia day trip was to visit the city’s UNESCO World Heritage sites—the Roman aqueduct, the cathedral, and the Alcazar of Segovia.
 The sites are close together and can easily be visited in a few hours.
-That left us just enough time to try the suckling pig that Segovia is so famous for and to fit in some of the city’s less prominent sites during our walk.
+That left us just enough time to try the suckling pig that the city is so famous for and to fit in some of the city’s less prominent sites during our walk.

 See the Segovia Aqueduct

 The most recognizable—and certainly the most imposing—structure in Segovia greeted us when we stepped off the bus at the southern entrance to the old city.
-At nearly 3000 feet long and 94 feet tall at its highest point, the aqueduct of Segovia is impossible to miss.
+At nearly 3000 feet long and 94 feet tall at its highest point, the aqueduct is impossible to miss.

 We’ve seen other aqueducts before, including the most well-known Pont du Gard in southern France, but there’s something about these grand structures that’s absolutely mesmerizing.
 Whether it’s the size, the age, the symmetry—it’s hard to say why they hold our gaze for so long, but the Segovia aqueduct really is impressive.